-the friction coefficient μ , from Table 1 we select the values corresponding to tests A.3; A.4; and A.5.
-For these tests we kept the same cold plastic deformation force (248,5daN).
+In order, well be study the tests A.3, A.4, and A.5.
+Ken observe the effect of number of passes on the friction coefficient μ .
+For these tests we kept the same rolling force (248,5daN).
 In order to compare the results, these values were shown in Figure 2.

-In Figure 2, can notice that the optimum value is obtained for n=2 (A.4).
-Also, from the value point of view, Can be noticed that the influence of number of passes n is higher than the one corresponding to the increasing of the values of the cold plastic deformation force.
+In Figure 2 we can notice that the optimum value is obtained for n=2 (A.4).
+Also, from the value point of view can be noticed that the influence of number of passes n is higher than the one corresponding to the increasing of the values of the rolling force.

 Both for n=2 and for n=3, the friction coefficient is lower than the value for a high number of passes n=5, but acting with a lower finishing force F, can be noticed a high increase of friction coefficient corresponding to the standard (etalon) value.
-For a high number of passes n=5, by comparing the pair of tests A.9. and A.10., and applying a finishing force F lower, can be noticed a high increase of value of friction coefficient.